Edgar Morin: Recognition and legacy

 Morin is the subject of several biographies as well as documentary films and TV shows, including the 2015 documentary Edgar Morin, chronique d'un regard, co-directed by Olivier Bohler and Céline Gailleurd.
 His 100th birthday in 2021 was celebrated in France, Italy, and Latin America, and several collections of essays were published in his honour.

-His work has been influential in southern Europe, Latin America, Francophone Africa, and more recently China and Japan.
+His work has been influential in southern Europe, Latin America, Francophone Africa, and into the 2020s in China and Japan.
 Morin's work has become increasingly accessible to the English-speaking world, notably with the 2022 publication of The Challenge of Complexity: Essays by Edgar Morin, which compiled 32 essays, including some that were translated into English for the first time.
 Morin worked on this collection with sociologist Amy Heath-Carpentier at the age of 101.
 Morin was elevated to the dignity of Knight Grand Cross of the Legion of Honour, in the Honours List of Bastille Day 2021 by French President Emmanuel Macron.